sharon-ho/scarecrow/README.md

-# scarecrow
+# scarecrow.ai

-Analytic application for disease detection on crops.
+Analytic application for disease detection in crops.

-This project was one of the challenge of the Climate Change AI Hackathon 2019.
-The goal is to find a solution that helps farmers predict and prevent plant deseases.
+This project was one of the challenges at the Climate Change AI Hackathon 2019.
+The goal is to find a solution that helps farmers predict and prevent plant diseases.

 #### Contributors: